Impeachment of Dilma Rousseff: International reactions

-In May 2016, just after Senate voted to suspend Rousseff's presidential powers, a New York Times editorial voiced support for Rousseff's concerns about the integrity and possible ulterior motives of the politicians who voted for her impeachment, although it considered her defense "debatable".The South American countries of Ecuador, Bolivia and Venezuela reacted to the impeachment of the President by recalling their ambassadors.
+In May 2016, just after Senate voted to suspend Rousseff's presidential powers, a New York Times editorial voiced support for Rousseff's concerns about the integrity and possible ulterior motives of the politicians who voted for her impeachment, although it considered her defense "debatable".

+The South American countries of Ecuador, Bolivia and Venezuela reacted to the impeachment of the President by recalling their ambassadors.
 The government of Argentina declared neutrality, viewing the impeachment as an internal Brazilian affair; the Argentine Ministry of Foreign Affairs said that they recognized "the institutional process" that had taken place.
 Representatives from Bolivia, Costa Rica, Cuba, Ecuador, Nicaragua and Venezuela walked out during Temer's speech at the UN General Assembly on 20 September 2016.
 Temer defended the impeachment, and said that it occurred with "absolute respect for the constitutional order".

 On 22 August, about a week before the impeachment vote, the Brazilian Senate submitted a letter to the Organization of American States (OAS) in response to a complaint from PT, that the impeachment process was an "institutional coup".
 OAS asked for information about this complaint and the Brazilian Senate stated in the letter that "the constitutional rules were strictly observed, objections raised, and appeals to the Supreme Court were accepted."

 In a press release in early September, just after the final vote, the Inter-American Commission on Human Rights of OAS expressed concern about the impeachment procedure.

 National reaction

 The television coverage of the impeachment vote on 31 August 2016, was watched by 35.1 million viewers in Brazil, according to GfK research.
 Protests supporting the impeachment process and against Rousseff's government occurred on March 13 in all states of the country, in over 300 cities, gathering over 3.6 million people.

 Rousseff's impeachment was supported by the Industrial Federation of the State of São Paulo, after internal opinion surveys.
-In December 2015, Rio de Janeiro's Industrial Federation also began supporting the impeachment while Brazil's National Council of Christian Churches (CONIC) and Episcopal Conference (CNBB) positioned themselves against the impeachment.
+In December 2015, Rio de Janeiro's Industrial Federation also began supporting the impeachment.
+Moreover, the Order of Attorneys of Brazil (OAB), the Brazilian Medical Association (AMB), the General Central of Workers of Brazil (CGTB) and the Brazilian Integralist Front (FIB) positioned themselves favorable to the impeachment.

+The Brazil's National Council of Christian Churches (CONIC), the Episcopal Conference (CNBB), the Landless Workers' Movement (MST), the Unified Workers' Central (CUT), the National Union of Students (UNE), the National Union of Secondary Students (UBES), the National Confederation of Agricultural Workers (CONTAG), the Homeless Workers' Movement (MTST), the Central of Workers of Brazil (CTB) and the Brazilian Gay, Lesbian, Bisexual, Travesti, Transsexual and Intersex Association (ABGLT) positioned themselves against the impeachment.

 After the decision of the Senate to impeach Rousseff, protests organized by supporters of the former president took place in several Brazilian cities against the decision and calling for new elections.